cnr/cgroup-rts-threads/README.md

 ![Hackage](https://img.shields.io/hackage/v/cgroup-capabilities)
 ![CI](https://github.com/cnr/cgroup-capabilities/actions/workflows/build.yml/badge.svg)

-This library sets the number of runtime threads ("capabilities") in GHC's RTS.
-It is meant to be used as a replacement for [the `-N` RTS flag][rts-n].
+This library provides a container-/cgroup-aware substitute for GHC's [RTS `-N` flag][rts-n], used to set the number of runtime threads.

-Similar to the `-N` RTS flag, this library considers the number of cpu cores (as reported by `GHC.Conc.getNumProcessors`) to set this number.
+Similar to the RTS `-N` flag, this library considers the number of cpu cores (as reported by `GHC.Conc.getNumProcessors`) to set this number.

-Unlike the `-N` RTS flag, this library observes the process' [cgroup cpu quota][cgroup-quota] to constrain the number of runtime threads, as applicable.
+Unlike the RTS `-N` flag, this library observes the process' [cgroup cpu quota][cgroup-quota] to constrain the number of runtime threads, as applicable.

 When running outside of a cgroup, or on a platform other than linux, this library matches the behavior of `-N`.